ylecuyer/survey-gizmo-ruby/README.md

 What's fixed/better:
 * Filtering of requests is implemented
-* Requests for the question in a survey now gets ALL of the questions, even the sneaky sub_questions that weren't directly returned to a basic API request.
+* Requests for the questions in a survey now retrieve ALL of the questions, even the sneaky sub_questions that weren't directly returned to a basic API request.

 What broke:
 * SurveyGizmo objects (Survey, SurveyQuestion, etc) no longer track their own state (:new, :zombie, :saved, etc etc) - state tracking was useless anyways because exceptions always were raised on errors.